 Location: Nova Bystrice

-I pedaled for three days through the southern part of Brandenburg and Saxony until I entered Dresden.
+I pedaled for three days through the southern part of Brandenburg and Saxony.
 One night I pitched my tent at the Inline-Skate-Bahn in Brandenburg.
 It provides broad cycling lanes and the tarmac of most parts is like new or is about to get renewed.
-It's just great fun to ride around there.
-While I was setting up my tent I heard some noise in the bushes nearby - maybe 15 meters away from me.
+It was great fun to ride around there.
+While I set up my tent I heard some noise in the bushes nearby - maybe 15 meters away from me.
 I walked towards it to take a closer look and discovered a big fat wild hog.
 It ran immediately away when it scented me.
-I thought: Oh great...at least this time I know what kind of animals are around me at nights and as long it doesn't try to get into my tent while I'm sleeping then everything is cool!
+I thought: Oh great...at least this time I know what kind of animals are around me at nights and as long it won't try to get into my tent at night then everything is cool!

-If you enjoy reading this blog then please support my fundraising campaign to equip two school class rooms in Darfur, Sudan.
+If you enjoy reading this blog then please support my fundraising campaign to equip school classrooms in Darfur, Sudan.
 Thank you!

 2 Comments